As of August 2020, we’ll have been visiting Koh Samui for seventeen years (see our top 10 trip highlights from our first visit to Koh Samui).

 Koh Samui history

-There’s a nostalgic thread on TripAdvisor for old-time Koh Samui visitors, those who arrived as the first and second wave of backpackers in the 1970s and 1980s.
+There’s a nostalgic thread on TripAdvisor for old-time Koh Samui visitors, those who arrived in the first and second wave of backpackers in the 1970s and 1980s.
 Stories toe the “back in my day” hardship line of dirt tracks and genuine beach bungalows – thatched huts and nothing more.
-In fact, one of Chaweng’s first beach bungalow establishments was the site of today’s minimalist hotel, The Library.
-(Built and run by the bungalow owners’ son).
-Hard to imagine Chaweng as a quiet backwater and a reminder of Samui’s development over the past 30-40 years.
+In fact, one of Chaweng’s first beach bungalow establishments was the site of today’s minimalist hotel, The Library (built and run by the original owners’ son).
+It’s hard to imagine Chaweng as a quiet backwater and a reminder of Samui’s development over the past 30-40 years.
 But what about more recent history?

 While some of our favourite restaurants from our first trip have long since shut, others remain as firm island fixtures.
 In 2003, we made friends with the staff at our favourite restaurant.
 Today we look forward to catching up every visit; they’ve all since grown up, got married, had kids… and have got much better at English than we have at Thai.
-In general, Koh Samui’s restaurant options have really improved in both quality and variety in the past 13 years.
-The Koh Samui Guide is the culmination of this noble, decade of
+In general, Koh Samui’s restaurant options have really improved in both quality and variety in the past seventeen years.

 Flip through a travel magazine for the region today, and there are ads for every five-star hotel brand out there:

 The gang’s all here!
 All of these have opened in the past fifteen years.
 While it’s often suggested that Koh Samui is going “upmarket”, there remains a great variety of accommodation – both in price and ambience – and independent favourites are going strong.